dojo/docs/dojo/when.rst

     :depth: 2

 dojo.when provides the ability to define a callback (and error handler) for the eventual completion of a Deferred or promise object, or any standard synchronous value.

+After dojo 1.7, dojo.when is included in dojo/_base/Deferred module and can also be referred as Deferred.when. "dojo.when" is alias to Deferred.when for backward compatibility.

 =====